PanicStation.org

 Short answer

-Pause and ask exactly what document they will accept, then try to get written permission from everyone with parental responsibility sent to you immediately (photo/scan).
-If you cannot get permission (or you are unsure you have it), do not try to “push through” — plan to delay travel.
+Pause and ask exactly what document they will accept.
+If staff will accept an email, scan, or photo, try to get written permission from everyone with parental responsibility sent to you immediately.
+If you cannot get permission, or you are not sure you have it, do not try to push through; switch to delaying travel safely.

 Do not do these things

-• Do not argue your way past check-in or gate staff, or keep re-joining queues hoping for a different answer.
+• Do not argue your way past check-in, gate, or border staff, or keep re-joining queues hoping for a different answer.

-• Do not present altered, backdated, or “template” paperwork signed by someone who is not present.
+• Do not present altered, backdated, or template paperwork signed by someone who has not actually agreed.

 • Do not claim you have permission if you do not.

-• Do not put the child on a flight with a third party unless the airline has confirmed it’s acceptable for that route and destination.
+• Do not put the child on a flight with another adult unless the airline has confirmed it is acceptable for that route and destination.

-• Do not let time pressure (“we’ll miss the flight”) push you into an escalated dispute in front of the child.
+• Do not let time pressure push you into an escalated dispute in front of the child.

 What to do now

-Ask: “What exact document are you missing, and what would you accept instead (email/scan, signed letter, court order)?”
-Note the staff member’s name/desk and their wording.
+Say: “What exact document are you missing, and what would you accept instead today, such as an email, scan, signed letter, or court order?”
+Note the staff member’s name, desk, and wording.

-2. Check whether you already have a court order that covers travel.
+2. Check whether an order already covers travel.

-Ask: “Is this your airline policy, or a destination/transit country rule you’re applying?”
-This matters because the airline may still refuse boarding even if you believe entry rules are different.
+Ask: “Is this your airline policy, or a destination or transit-country rule you are applying?”
+This matters because an airline may refuse boarding if it is not satisfied with documents for the route.

-4. Try to obtain a fast consent letter from everyone with parental responsibility.
+4. Try to obtain fast written consent from everyone with parental responsibility.

-5. Pull together supporting documents that reduce doubt.
+5. Gather documents that show the relationship and reduce doubt.

-Have ready (paper or clear phone photos): the child’s birth/adoption certificate (relationship); any court order; and anything explaining different surnames (e.g., marriage certificate or change-of-name document).
+Have ready, on paper or as clear phone photos, the child’s birth or adoption certificate, any court order, and any document explaining a different surname, such as a marriage certificate or change-of-name document.

-Ask them to review what you can provide and tell you the minimum they’ll accept today.
-If they’ll accept an emailed/photographed letter, get it sent while you are with them.
+Ask the airline or border staff to review what you have and tell you the least they will accept today.
+If they will accept an emailed or photographed letter, ask the person giving consent to send it while you are still with staff.

-Ask about rebooking options, fee waivers (if any), and holding/retrieving luggage.
-Move to a quieter place with power/Wi-Fi, keep the child settled, and get advice before attempting to travel again.
+Ask the airline about rebooking options, fees, and luggage retrieval.
+Move to a quieter place with power and Wi-Fi, keep the child away from the dispute as much as possible, and get advice before attempting to travel again.

 What can wait

-• You do not need to solve who is “right” today or debate relationship history at the airport.
+• You do not need to solve who is right today or explain the whole family history at the airport.

-• You do not need to make long-term decisions about custody or future travel in this moment.
+• You do not need to make long-term decisions about parenting arrangements or future travel in this moment.

 Important reassurance

-This situation is common, especially for separated families and where surnames differ.
-Being asked for extra proof usually reflects safeguarding checks and airline/destination requirements — not an accusation.
+This situation is common, especially for separated families, single parents, and families where surnames differ.
+Being asked for extra proof usually reflects safeguarding checks and travel-document rules, not an accusation.

 Scope note

 These are first steps to stabilise the situation, avoid escalation, and buy time.
-If there is any uncertainty or disagreement about permission, you may need specialist legal advice before you travel.
+If there is uncertainty, disagreement, or a court order you do not fully understand, later decisions may need specialist legal help.

 Important note

-This is general information, not legal advice.
-Requirements vary by airline and country, and staff can refuse boarding if they are not satisfied with documentation.
-If you are not sure you have consent from everyone with parental responsibility (or an order that authorises travel), do not attempt to travel until you have clarified this safely.
+This is general information, not legal advice or professional travel advice.
+Requirements vary by airline, route, destination, and court order, and staff can refuse boarding if they are not satisfied with documentation.

 Additional Resources